$3,245 pp (USD)

 Eastern Etosha National Park

-An early morning start will allow us to further explore the central part before heading eastwards.
-Eastern Etosha has relatively higher rainfall, hence waterholes much closer to each other.
-In this part, one will get artesian, contact and water-level springs, implying abundance of wildlife.
-Mammals include Black and White Rhinoceros, Lion, Leopard, Cheetah, African elephant, Plains Zebras, Southern Giraffe, Eland, Gemsbok, African Wild Cat, Spotted and Brown Hyena, specials include Damara Dik Dik and Black-faced Impalas among other animals.
-We will embark on a night drive on the first day in the eastern Etosha with hope of experiencing some nocturnal wildlife activities.
-We will then spend the following two days exploring the east and north of the park, the latter is not very far.
+An early morning start will allow you to further explore the central part before heading eastwards.
+Eastern Etosha has relatively higher rainfall, hence waterholes are much closer to each other.
+In this part, one will get artesian, contact, and water-level springs, implying an abundance of wildlife.
+Mammals include black and white rhinos, lions, leopards, cheetahs, African elephants, plains zebras, Southern giraffes, elands, gemsboks, African wild cats, spotted and brown hyenas, specials include damara dik-dik and black-faced impalas among other animals.
+You will embark on a night drive on the first day in eastern Etosha with the hope of experiencing some nocturnal wildlife activities.
+You will then spend the following two days exploring the east and north of the park, the latter is not very far.

 - Main Destination: